Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Fixed a few cosmetic issues with resolution changing and full screen setting in the video options screens.
+- Added new Wyrm background (used for Wyrmsun with permission).

 -----------------------------------------------------------------------
 - 1.3.0